DmitriBogdanov/OpenMP-LU-decomposition/README.md

 Adjust ROWS, COLS and BLOCK_SIZE to configure testing parameters.
 Block decomposition assumes square matrix with size being a multiple of BLOCK_SIZE.

 ## Version history
+* 00.10
+    * Added date of the computation to output
+    * Implemented parallel block BU

 * 00.09
     * Changed output style to a table
     * Implemented parallel LU using OpenMP